Tougher UK coronavirus curbs may last some time, health minister suggests

 All of Wales will go into Tier 4 from midnight, but two households can mix on Christmas Day.

-Several European countries, including Belgium, Italy and the Netherlands, said they were taking measures to prevent people arriving from Britain.
-These included bans on flights and trains.

-With non-essential retail stores, as well as places like gyms and hair salons, ordered closed in the Tier 4 areas some businesses called the new measures a “real kick in the teeth”.
+Non-essential retail stores, as well as places like gyms and hair salons, were ordered closed in the Tier 4 areas and some businesses called the new measures a “real kick in the teeth”.

 Hancock said the government recognised that the economic impact of the new measures would be “severe” but that it had to weigh that against the health consequences.